 Toilets will remain open, though we would ask they are used either at the start or the end of the service.

-After the service, the Vicar will be in the churchyard to greet people, keeping in mind social distancing requirements.
+After the service, a member of the Ministry team will be in the churchyard to greet people, keeping in mind social distancing requirements.

 A different liturgical experience

 We are a Eucharistic community: the Mass is at the heart of who we are.
 As such, the service will remain Eucharistic, though without incense and servers.
 As such, the service will be shorter but will include the usual and familiar beautiful liturgy.

 The government has stated that singing by the congregation is currently to be suspended in church, though a single cantor is permitted.